Bats at our properties

 Whiskered or Brandt’s bats have been detected foraging in the woodland and walled garden area.

-Common and soprano pipistrelle bats forage widely around the grounds, but no summer roosts have been found.
+Common and soprano pipistrelle bats forage widely around the grounds.

-One of the easiest foraging places to observe bats is the loggia on the south side of the house.
-The sloping glass roof traps hundreds of insects in the daytime, and bats come to feed at night.
-All of the above bat species have been observed there at close quarters.
+One of the easiest places to observe all these bats foraging at close quarters is the loggia on the south side of the house, where bats come to feed at night.